Event Information

 On-Campus Parking

-On-campus parking is free the weekend of Commencement.
+On-campus parking is free the weekend of commencement.
 Parking fills quickly, so allow plenty of travel time to arrive on campus.
-Once campus parking reaches full capacity, campus is closed to all further in-bound traffic.
+Once campus parking reaches capacity, campus is closed to in-bound traffic.

 For Undergraduate Commencement, capacity has historically been reached around 8:30 a.m.